 He defined in a better way the role of the nuncios and he opened new embassies in Switzerland and in Northern Germany.

 The population of Rome which had been almost halved by the direct and indirect effects of the 1527 Sack of Rome slowly recovered in the following years and greatly increased in the second half of the XVIth century: in part the increase was due to the arrival in Rome of poor people who relied on the help of charitable institutions for their living.
-Pope Gregory XIII realized that the Papal State needed to stock large quantities of grain to ensure a continued supply of wheat and bread at a low price: he therefore turned the remaining halls of Diocletian's Baths into granaries.
+The Pope realized that the Papal State needed to stock large quantities of grain to ensure a continued supply of wheat and bread at a low price: he therefore turned the remaining halls of Diocletian's Baths into granaries.
 He brought order to the relationships between the papacy and the formally surviving political bodies of the City of Rome.
-The tower of Palazzo Senatorio the symbol of communal life, was built under his pontificate.
+The tower of Palazzo Senatorio the symbol of municipal authority, was built during his pontificate.

-(left) Inscription at Collegio Romano - Pope Gregory XIII (dedicated this building to) religion and fine arts; (right) Granary built by Pope Gregory XIII: inscription celebrating the event - Pope Gregory XIII,
+(left) Inscription at Collegio Romano - Pope Gregory XIII (dedicated this building to) Religion and Achieving Good Studies; (right) Granary built by Pope Gregory XIII: inscription celebrating the event - Pope Gregory XIII,

 in the Jubilee Year 1575 (3rd of his pontificate) built a warehouse in Diocletian's baths to have a tool to cope with the difficulties of supplying (Rome)